sixhobbits/ritza/drafts/fusionauth/adding-social-sign-in-to-django-using-fusionauth.md

 ![**Image :** *We still need an API key*](images/fusionauth-setup2.png)

-Add a name for the key, take note of the generated Key, leave it with all permissions, and press the save button.
+Add a name for the key, take note of the generated Key.
+For extra security, you can restrict the permissions for the key.
+For our app, we only need to enable the actions for `/api/user/`, which will let the key carry about basic actions on users.
+If you leave the key with no explicitly assigned permissions, it will be an all-powerful key that can control all aspects of your FusionAuth app.

 ![**Image :** *Getting the API key from FusionAuth*](images/gettingapikey.png)

-Under Applications, edit the Secret Birthday's application and take note of the Application ID and Client Secret.
-(Note that the Client Secret and API Key are used in similar contexts, but the former is more limited.)
+Under Applications, click on the green magnifying glass by "Secret Birthdays" and take note of the Application ID and Client Secret.
+You need to scroll down a bit in the modal to get to the correct section

 ![**Image :** *Getting the Application ID from FusionAuth*](images/fusionauth-clientidsecret.png)